mxagar/music_genre_classification/train_random_forest/README.md

 This folder deals with the step or component **number 5: Process, Train, Validate**.

-This component is executed by the root level `mlflow` command, which gets the configuration parameters either **(1) from the root `config.yaml` using `hydra` (2) or these are hard-coded in the `main.py` script from the root level**.
+This component is executed by the root level `mlflow` command, which gets the configuration parameters either **(1) from the root `../config.yaml` using `hydra` (2) or these are hard-coded in the `../main.py` script from the root level**.
 MLflow sets the required environment defined in the current/local `conda.yaml` automatically.
-We can also run this component locally and independently from the general project by invoking the local `MLproject` file as follows:
+We can also run this component locally and independently from the general project by invoking the local `MLproject`.

+> :warning: This component should be called by the general `mlflow` command from the root level, because the random forest configuration parameters are extracted from `../config.yaml` by the `../main.py` script.
+However, I created a dummy `random_forest_pipeline.yaml` configuration file in the component folder for learning purposes; thus, we can run the component locally to see that it works.
+When the upper-level call is carried out, the `random_forest_pipeline.yaml` is ignored and the parameters are taken from `../config.yaml`.

+Local call (to be avoided):

 ```bash
 # The MLproject file in . is used